 $1.8 million annually.

 - Maintenance projects.
-Maintenance means the regular upkeep needed to avoid an impaired condition and keep a trail or trail facility open for use.
+Maintenance means the regular upkeep needed to avoid an impaired condition and keep an exisiting trail or trail facility open for use.

 - Education projects.
 Recreational, trail-related educational programs to promote safety and environmental protection.
 Eligible elements must directly convey a safety or environmental message.